mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

   * Writes are locally visible.
 Writes are guaranteed to be visible only to the connection that does it.
 Unrelated modifications done by other connections are not visible.
-This mode improves read scalability at the cost of latency and reduces the overall load placed on the master server without breaking causality guarantees.
+This mode improves read scalability at the cost of latency and reduces the overall load placed on the primary server without breaking causality guarantees.

 * `global`